puppetlabs/ref_arch_setup/README.md

 ## Bolt Options

+### --sudo-password
+RefArchSetup executes Bolt commands as the root user using the `--run-as` option.
+If RefArchSetup is run as a user other than root the sudo password must be specified: `--sudo-password=mysudopassword`

 ### --user
-To execute Bolt commands via ssh using a different user than the user running RefArchSetup, specify `--user=my.ssh.user`.
+To execute Bolt commands via ssh with a user other than the user running RefArchSetup, specify `--user=my.ssh.user`.
 Bolt can authenticate using a password or a private key file.

 ### --password
-To authenticate using a password, specify `--password=mypassword`
+To authenticate using a password, specify `--password=mypassword`.

 ### --private-key
-To authenticate using a private key, specify `--private-key=/path/to/my_key.rsa`
+To authenticate using a private key, specify `--private-key=/path/to/my_key.rsa`.

 # License
 See [LICENSE](LICENSE) file.